The Tudor Family

 Henry, moved to his new home with Amy and Winslow in November 2012.
 He is an English Shepherd, a little known rare breed closely related to border collies, yet a bit more relaxed.
 He is currently training to protect the chickens from hawks, fox and coyotes.

 Happy Chickens Amy & Winslow enjoy their feathered fowls which now include four Spitzenhabens, 3 Jersey Giant/Americana crosses, two bantams and one spectacular cross-breed named Giselle.
-Petzl and Jelly Bean, the roosters, keeps watch over them all and are both lovely and mild-mannered boy when it comes to interacting with people.
-His brood provide plenty of fresh eggs and help rake manure into the gardens every fall.
+Petzl and Jelly Bean, the roosters, keep watch over them all and are both lovely and mild-mannered boys when it comes to interacting with people.
+Their brood provides plenty of fresh eggs and helps rake manure into the gardens every fall.

 Jennifer Tudor Wyman The daughter of Seth and Marjorie grew up considering crèches in the woods and playing with goats—an obvious part of any wonderful life.
 She learned the finer arts of baking and crafting from her Granny and her mother.
 Jennifer has turned her family’s intrinsic hospitality into a full time career at a historic resort in Northern VT.
 She and her husband Matthew have two children, Hannah and Jack.
 In the midst of modern life, Jennifer looks to the fine things in life to remind her of the enchantment of her childhood.